Arromanches, Calvados tourism & sightseeing

 The beach is a lovely long stretch of golden sand and the town has a pleasant, lively atmosphere and there are plenty of bars, hotels and restaurants to make this a good holiday base, although the landing sites remain one of the key attractions to this area.

 Beyond the main beach, which is in the centre of Arromanches, there is a long line of high white cliffs.
+The best view across the town and beach is from the hill to the east of Arromanches centre, so we suggest you allow time to climb the hill and follow the cliffs.

 The other historic monument in the centre of Arromanches is the Church of Saint-Peter, built in the 1860's to replace an earlier church that had become too small for the growing numbers of people attracted to the resort.